larsjuhljensen/JensenLab/_pages/training_stringapp.md

 In this exercise, we will work with a list of 78 proteins that interact with TrkA (tropomyosin-related kinase A) in neuroblastoma cells 10 min after stimulation with NGF (nerve growth factor) ([Emdal et al., 2015](http://stke.sciencemag.org/content/8/374/ra40)).
 An adapted table with the data from this study is available [here](https://goo.gl/zjDa81).

-### 2.1 Retrieve network for a set of proteins
+### 2.1 Protein network retrieval

 Start Cytoscape or open a new session from the menu **File → New → Session**.
 Go to the menu **File → Import → Network → Public Databases**.
 In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the first column in the table into the **Enter protein names or identifiers** field.

 Next, the disambiguation dialog shows all STRING proteins that match the query terms, with the first protein for each query term automatically selected.
 This default is fine for this exercise; click the **Import** button to continue.

 _How many nodes and edges are there in the resulting network?
 Do the proteins all form a connected network?
-If not, why?_
+Why?_

 Cytoscape provides several visualization options under the **Layout** menu.
 Experiment with these and find one that allows you to see the shape of the network easily.
 For example, you can try the **Degree Sorted Circle Layout**, the **Prefuse Force Directed Layout** with **score** as edge weight, and **yFiles Organic Layout**.

 _Can you find a layout that allows you to easily recognize patterns in the network?
 What about the Edge-weighted Spring Embedded Layout with the attribute ‘score’, which is the combined STRING interaction score._

-### 2.2 Browse the node attributes and select nodes
+### 2.2 Discrete color mapping

+Cytoscape allows you to map attributes of the nodes and edges to visual properties such as node color and edge width.
+Here, we will map drug target family data from the [Pharos](https://pharos.nih.gov/idg/targets) database to the node color.

+Select **Style** from the top menu in the left panel (it is between **Network** and **Select**).
+Click the **◀** button to the right of the property you want to change, in this case **Fill Color**, and set **Column** to the node column containing the data that you want to use (i.e. **target family**).
+This action will remove the rainbow coloring of the nodes and present you with a list of all the different values of the attribute that are exist in the network.

+_Which target families are present in the network?_

+To color the corresponding proteins, first click the field to the right of an attribute value, i.e. **GPCR** or **Kinase**, then click the **⋯** button and choose a color from color selection dialog.
+You can also set a default color, e.g. for all nodes that do not have a target family annotation from Pharos, by clicking on the white button in the first column of the same row.

+_How many of the proteins in the network are kinases?_

 Note that the retrieved network contains a lot of additional information associated with the nodes and edges, such as the protein sequence, tissue expression data (Node Table) as well as the confidence scores for the different interaction evidences (Edge Table).
 In the following, we will explore these data using Cytoscape.

-Browse through the node attributes table and find the target family column (hint: the additional attributed are sorted alphabetically).
-This column contains target information from the Pharos database (https://pharos.nih.gov/idg/targets).

-_Which families are represented?_

-You can highlight nodes that belong to a certain family by selecting the rows in the table, bringing up the context menu (right-click the selected rows) and choosing the ‘Select nodes from selected rows’ option.
-You can also use the icon in the menu to zoom into the selected node.

-To select all nodes that are in the Kinase target family, you can create a selection filter in the Select tab (it iss to the right of ‘Style’).
-Click the ➕ button and choose ‘Column filter’ from the drop-down menu.
-Then, find and select the attribute ‘Node: target family’.
-Type Kinase in the text field and all nodes with this attribute value will be highlighted.

-_How many proteins from the network are in the Kinase target family?_

-### 2.3 Style the network I
+### 2.3 Data import

-Cytoscape allows you to map properties of the nodes and edges to visual parameters such as node color and edge width.
-We will map the target family data to the node shape.
-From the left panel top menu, select 'Style' (it is between 'Network' and ‘Select’).
-Then click ◀ button to the right of the property you want to change, for example ‘Fill Color’.
-Next, set the 'Column' to the node column containing the data that you want to use (target family).
-This action will remove the rainbow coloring of the nodes.
-Click the field next to each different attribute value, e.g. Kinase and GPCR and choose a different color by clicking the ⋯ button.
-You can also set a color for the default field, e.g., for all nodes that do not have a target family annotation from Pharos by clicking on the white colored button in the first column of the same row.

-### 2.4 Import own data from a table

 Network nodes and edges can have additional information associated with them that we can load into Cytoscape and use for visualization.
 We will import the data from the text file (https://goo.gl/zjDa81).